Misdiagnosis of CFS -

 In these two CFS articles (also ME), I give a list of other chronic illnesses with some overlapping

 For some or them, tests and treatment are available.

-For others, as for CFS, alternative healing methods are the only
+For many of the conditions or chronic illnesses listed here, as for CFS, alternative healing methods are the only

 treatments available.
 If there is no additional treatment, there may be little advantage to